Investing in Your 50s: 4 Practical Tips for Retirement Planning

 If you’re a Betterment customer, it’s easy to get started with goal-based investing.
 Simply set up a goal with your desired time horizon and target balance and Betterment will recommend an investment approach tailored to this information.
 You may also wish to read this article to more fully understand the benefits of goal-based investing.

-Goal 4: Setting Expectations with Children
+Goal 4: Set Clear Expectations with Children

 If you have children, there’s nothing more satisfying than watching your kids turn into interesting adults with passions to pursue.
 As a parent, you’ll naturally want to prepare them with everything you can to help them succeed in the world.